“What could have – or has – saved your marriage?”

 - Understanding that forgiveness is vital and what forgiveness truly is.

 - Learn how to disagree without screaming, name calling and stonewalling.
+(Check out the 5 most common arguments in a marriage here).

 - Be willing to admit weaknesses and ask for help.